madseeg/FCC-stuff/README.md

-# FCC-algorithms
+# FCC-stuff
-My solutions to the Algorithm challenges on Free Code Camp
+My solutions to the Algorithm challenges and practice project for Terraform Crash Course on Free Code Camp